ananthp/lilyraga/README.md

 Should produce this: ![https://github.com/ananthp/lilyraga/blob/master/examples/sample-raga.png](https://github.com/ananthp/lilyraga/raw/master/examples/sample-raga.png)

-(Of course, you need to add a few more lines to compile the above lilypond code. _examples_ folder has compilable code.
-Read [Lily Raga Wiki](https://github.com/ananthp/lilyraga/wiki), and Lilypond's documentation.
+(A few more lines needed to compile the above lilypond code. _examples_ folder has an easy, minimal template to copy from.
+Also read Lilypond's documentation.)

 ## Folder Structure